 Research and Health Policy

-- “The Future of the U.S. Healthcare System,” Wharton Healthcare Quarterly, Spring 2018 and Summer 2018.
+- Published: “The Future of the U.S. Healthcare System,” Wharton Healthcare Quarterly, Spring 2018 and Summer 2018.
 Articles explored improving the individual market place and the meaning of single payer/universal healthcare

-Other areas of Interest: Education and Research, Predictive Analytics, Enterprise Risk, Investments
+Other areas of interest: Education and Research, Predictive Analytics, Enterprise Risk, and Investments

 - Revenue of $50 billion

 - Exercised oversight of actuarial functions and risk analyses in all of Humana’s life and health businesses.

 - Grew the Actuarial Professional Development Program (over 500 employees) with the goal of preparing all actuaries and their non-credentialed associates for managerial and executive roles

 CFO of Geisinger Insurance Operations (2006-2010), one of the core businesses of Geisinger Health System, an integrated health system located in Danville, Pennsylvania.